 - Riding at night without lights

 An evaluation of the damage to the car and the bicycle, signed statements from eyewitnesses, photographs from the scene of the crash, video surveillance footage, a police accident report, and other sources of evidence can help investigators determine the cause of the wreck.
-Once fault is determined, the party responsible for the crash will be liable for damages.
+Once fault is determined, the party responsible for the crash will be liable for damages, either through insurance or a personal injury lawsuit in San Antonio.

 It is possible for both the motor vehicle driver and the biker to share fault.
 For example, if a car hit a bicycle because the motorist was texting while driving, but the biker should not have been where he was at the time of the crash, both parties may share a portion of fault for the collision.
 A percentage of fault may be allocated to both parties.